Pustoshilo/Module-user-registration./README.md

 As the controller is used spring mvc, ideas manager - Tiles, uses automatic form validation.

 UI-interface is done in a simple, solely for demonstration.
 Use JSTL, SpEL.
-Implemented pagination pages.
+Implemented pagination.

 Database: MySQL, see the dump file.